Szmbbq/festival_chronicle/README.md

-The application will store Users, Festivals, Questions
+The application will store Users and Questions

-* users can create multiple questions (via references) which can be modiefied.
+* users can create questions and modify them.
-* each festival can have multiple questions (by embedding)
 * each user has a stats recording his/her score (by embedding)
+* each question has a flahscard for viewing, a number indicating the gap index